MrSamafu/pixhelldeploy/README.md

 # pixhelldeploy
-Deploy apipix and pixhellfestdb on server with ansible playbook
+Deploy apipix and pixhellfestdb on server with ansible playbook and create the databases

 # Target server